-The rather long list of interests emblazoned across the top of the page probably tells you a lot about what I enjoy, so I’m glad you wanted to find out more about me.
+I am a writer, singer-songwriter and blogger from Dublin, Ireland.
+The interests across the top of the page probably tell you a lot about my work and what I enjoy, so thank you for stopping by here to find out more.

 I also found experience – and pleasure, because that’s what it’s all about – writing for Film Ireland, and it was a thrill to find my review of the documentary Pulp: A Film About Life, Death and Supermarkets feature on the film’s dedicated site.

 In 2016, I was shortlisted for the Littlewoods Ireland Blog Awards.
 It remains the only year I’ve entered.
 While I was proud of this achievement, I felt the need to step back and think about what my site was about, and why I set it up in the first place.
 The answer is, to simply write about things I love, and that includes the actual act of writing itself, as for me, it is one of the greatest joys in this life.
 If what I do is enjoyed by others, then that is reward indeed.

 Finally, thank you for taking the time to visit my site.
 Be it through my writing or music, I hope you find a little something that resonates with you.

 If you would like to be notified of new posts as they go live, you can subscribe to receive them by email by clicking ‘follow’ in the menu to the right of this post.
 You can also follow me on social media.
 The links to all my profiles are below.